georgedouzas/sports-betting/docs/development/index.md

 - Fork and clone the repository.

-- `pdm install -dG :all` from the root of the project to install the main and development dependencies.
+- `pdm install` from the root of the project to install the main and development dependencies.